butlerx/wetty/README.md

 	    proxy_set_header X-NginX-Proxy true;
     }

-In the browser you have to use: 'http://yourserver.com/wetty'.
+In the browser you have to use: 'http://yourserver.com/wetty' if you are running as root else 'http://yourserver.com/wetty/ssh/<username>'.
 Note that if your nginx is configured for https you should run wetty without ssl.

 Issues
 ------